junxit/us-congress-bills-110/metadata.md

 - 2007-06-11 — Ms. Baldwin moved to suspend the rules and pass the bill.
 - 2007-06-11 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 386 - 0 (Roll no. 448). (text: CR H6189)
 - 2007-06-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 386 - 0 (Roll no. 448).(text: CR H6189)
+- 2007-06-12 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.